Bobby Bowden's 1999 Florida State team was the first to start and finish the season at No. 1

 Before the BCS and the College Football Playoff, being the preseason No. 1 team was a big deal.
 During the era where rankings were a war of attrition and the best college football teams rarely played each other outside of their conference, a preseason No. 1 ranking gave a team a head start on its foes.

-Nowadays, the ranking is mainly a point of pride as teams try to live up to the expectations that the college football world has set for them.
+Today — especially this season — the ranking is mainly a point of pride as teams try to live up to the expectations that the college football world has set for them.
 Most finish respectably.
-Others fully live up to expectations (no pressure Alabama).
+Others fully live up to expectations.
 Here are the five that did it most beautifully.

 5. 1966 Alabama Crimson Tide